LittleBigRefresh/Docs/topics/patching/get-url.md

 So, assuming no configuration changes were made (you'll know if you changed anything) the URL should be `http://(ip):10061/lbp`.

-`/lbp` is where Refresh listens for gameserver requests.
+`/lbp` is where Refresh listens for game server requests.
 It's important to leave this in the url - otherwise Refresh will not understand that LBP clients are trying to talk to it.